Conversation Between Hellene and “hellenic” Neopagan

 Chris Aldridge: You only reconstruct elements that can survive in the modern World?
 Great, so you don’t reconstruct all of ancient practice, yet you claim such a fault is the basis for telling someone else they are not Hellenic.
 You can’t claim ancient practice is the basis for calling yourself Hellenic and then only construct the parts you like, not to mention faulting others for not following all of ancient tradition.

 Stilian Ariston: We don’t reconstruct random ancient elements, but only elements that can exist today.
 For example: we don’t have sanctuaries.
 Contemporary active hellenic temples do not exist in our time, so we had have to reconstruct orthopraxy as good as we possibly can, even if that means that we can not practice our religion within sanctuaries and instead chose mobile altars or outdoor shrines in natural areas.
 So we make sure, that the altars are as authentic as possible.
 But our culture still is collectivistic, though we live in a modern world.
-Other ancient practices can’t be reconstructed (the mysteries, theurgy etc.) and are gone for ever.
-As I told you before: We reconstructed something that has been already there up to a certain point, so Hellenism can be revitalized.
-We don’t incorporate new things or new style statues in our practices.
+Other ancient practices can’t be reconstructed (the mysteries, theurgy etc.) and are gone forever.
+As I told you before: We have reconstructed something that has been already there up to a certain point, so Hellenism can be revitalized.
+We don’t incorporate new things or new style statues in our practice.

 Chris Aldridge: Fine, you don’t reconstruct everything from ancient times, that’s my point.
 You only bring forth the things which suit you in your times and places.
 Everyone does that.
 No one practices completely in accordance with history.
 It’s not possible.
 I told you previously, I have quite a load of ancient practice in my path though.